-Taking the Sir William test with Jaguar’s superb 2003 R-D6 concept.
-Could it have been Coventry’s TT?
+Driven to Write takes the Sir William test with Jaguar’s 2003 R-D6 concept and asks, could it have been Coventry’s TT?

 In short, and to coin Jaguar’s own advertising – R-D6 was gorgeous.
-Coupled with an interior style as far removed from Jaguar’s traditional gin palace environment as was then deemed possible, here at last was a Jaguar that hinted at an edgier, more urban aesthetic; one that suggested exactly where Inspector Morse could go take a running jump.
+Coupled with an interior style as far removed from Jaguar’s traditional gin palace environment as was then deemed possible, here was a Jaguar that spoke of an edgier, more urban aesthetic, one that suggested exactly where Inspector Morse could go take a running jump.

 What the marque lacks is a model that can really ignite people’s passion again.
 To do this they need to take risks, but there appears to be little appetite at JLR for that.
 Perhaps R-D6’s moment has passed anyway.
-When Audi, on the back of a positive reception for the TT Sportback at the recent Paris show admit they’ll probably realise it as a crossover, you know where the market is heading.
+When you see the likes of Audi, on the back of a positive reception for the TT Sportback at the recent Paris show admit they’ll probably realise it as a crossover, you know where the market is heading.

-But returning for a moment to the subject of Sir William; for him, art always came a close second to business.
-Therefore, had he felt the model he needed was a crossover, he’d have moved heaven and earth to make one.
+But returning for a moment to the subject of Sir William, for him, art always came a close second to business.
+Therefore, had he believed the model he needed was a crossover, he’d have moved heaven and earth to make one.
 That’s worth remembering when Jaguar launches its version of the breed in about eighteen month’s time.
-Meanwhile, those of a more romantic bent will continue to stare longingly at R-D6 and ponder vain hopes – and perhaps shed the occasional tear…